 Taiwan is the 7th largest economy in Asia and 22nd largest economy in the world by PPP (purchasing power parity).
-Taiwan is included in the World Banks’ high-income economies group and International Monetary Fund’s advanced economies group.
-The country ranks 15th in the World Economic Forum’s Global Competitiveness Report.
+Taiwan is included in the World Bank's high-income economies group and the International Monetary Fund’s advanced economies group.
+The country ranks high in the World Economic Forum’s Global Competitiveness Reports.
 Some of the country's key industries are electronics, chemicals, petroleum refining, armaments, textiles, communications/information technology, and food processing.
 The services sector in Taiwan contributes nearly 73% to the GDP.
 Sound economic and institutional fundamentals and recent reforms have resulted in business growth.

 Government: Multiparty Democratic Regime

 Capital City: Taipei

 Major Cities: Kaohsiung City, Taichung, Tainan City, Banqiao

 - Rest periods

 Two types of employment contracts, fixed-term and indefinite, are allowed in Taiwan.
 A fixed-term contract includes seasonal, short-term, and special work, and converts to an indefinite contract if an employee continues to work and the employer doesn’t object even after the contract ends.
 In the case of short-term or temporary work, a new contract is formulated.
 Though it is not mandatory to have employment contracts in writing, employers who wish to hire foreign nationals must be given written employment contracts.

 Regular work schedule may not exceed 8 hours per day or 40 hours per week.
 Work hours can be redistributed among work days with the approval of a labor management committee or a labor union provided that the weekly work schedule is not more than 48 hours per week.
 Employees are entitled to a minimum of 2 days off in 2 weeks.
 A break of 30 minutes can be taken after 4 continuous hours of work.
 If the work can’t be interrupted, the break can be rescheduled.